Mourinho’s men keep the pressure on Barcelona with an emphatic victory at the Mestalla, closing the gap to five points on the league leaders...

 The master class continued as los Blancos extended their lead in the 39th minute with an electrifying attack.
 Benzema combined with Higuain allowing the Argentine to cross for Kaka.
 The Brazilian’s touch lifted the ball into the roof of the net as Madrid began to dominate the exchanges.

-Madrid found enough time before the end of the half to score their fourth goal when Kaka and Higuain reversed their roles.
+Madrid found enough time before the end of the half to score a fourth goal when Kaka and Higuain reversed their roles.
 The Brazilian provided the cross for Higuain to provide the simplest of finishes to round of an emphatic first half display.

-In between the 3rd and 4th goals Valencia should have found themselves at 3-1 when Ever Banega wasted a superb opportunity to reduce the deficit, but Iker Casillas denied the Argentine with a routine save.
+In between the 3rd and 4th goals Valencia should have found itself at 3-1 when Ever Banega wasted a superb opportunity to reduce the deficit, but Iker Casillas denied the Argentine with a routine save.

 Higuain completed his hat-trick eight minutes after the re-start due to tremendous work from Kaka.
 The Brazilian star waltzed past Miguel before crossing for the Argentina striker who side-footed his third goal into the back of the net.